mikeprivette/awesome-sec-challenges/readme.md

 ## CTF

-About this section.
-Optional.
-Keep this short and focus on the list.
+This is a list of [Capture The Flag](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security) challenges and websites.

 - [flAWS](http://flaws.cloud/) - a CTF site based on common mistakes and gotchas when using Amazon Web Services (AWS).
-- [HackTheBox] (https://www.hackthebox.eu/) - a CTF site to work on your pentesting skills.
+- [HackTheBox](https://www.hackthebox.eu/) - a CTF site to work on your pentesting skills.
 - [HackThisSite](https://www.hackthissite.org/) - a CTF site to practice your ethical hacking skills.
 - [OverTheWire](https://overthewire.org/wargames/) - a series of CTFs to practice security concepts in the form of fun-filled games.
 - [Thunder CTF](https://thunder-ctf.cloud/) - a CTF site based on attacking vulnerable cloud projects on Google Cloud Platform (GCP).